stooj/stooj-dot-org/drafts/44-resurrecting_pulumi_project.md

 mr checkout: finished (1 failed; 3 skipped)
 ```

-That failed.
-It checked out the code but it threw an error, because... the paths don't match.
-I told mr the directory was called `higara` but git cloned the repo into `pulumi-higara`.
+Uhm, that didn't work though.
+I've asked mr to run the clone in `code/pulumi/higara` but told the git clone to clone into a directory called `pulumi-higara` (by _not_ telling git specifically where to clone).

 Try again: